New and useful content will be added to our network, and may even end up on the Learn Crypto feed.

 giving a new generation of creative entrepreneurs the freedom to invent entirely new digital economies free of the friction in the analogue world.

 There is no concern about Imperial vs Metric or driving on the left-hand side or the right.
 Standards make life simpler, and because Ethereum was essentially creating a new world, its founders got to develop their own set.
 Though rival blockchains have emerged, all retain the concept of token standards introduced by Ethereum, showing their fundamental importance to the growth of blockchain-based economies.

-Next step: What are the risks of DEFI?Go to next step
+Next step: What is an Oracle in Blockchain?Go to next step

 New and useful content will be added to our network, and may even end up on the Learn Crypto feed.